malliina/sbt-packager/README.md

     AzurePlugin.azureSettings

 To get a list of tasks and settings pertaining to this plugin, run the following SBT tasks:
-- helpme
+- helpMe
-- windows:helpme
+- windows:helpMe
-- debian:helpme
+- debian:helpMe
-- rpm:helpme
+- rpm:helpMe

     [myproject] $ helpMe
     [info] pkg-home                 Packaging home directory